 In our latest installment, we examine the curious case of the ‘cocaine mummies’ - the remains of ancient Egyptians that were imbued with traces of the drug.
 Did this mean they had an unlikely taste for Class A narcotics, or was something else at work?
-Hair testing found the drug initially, but the mystery highlights the crucial need for expert interpretation and chain of custody alongside test results.
+A drug test with hair found the drug initially, but the mystery highlights the crucial need for expert interpretation and chain of custody alongside test results.

 Where it all began…

 In 1972, a team of scientists in Paris - including Dr. Michelle Lescot - was tasked with repairing the mummified remains of pharaoh Ramses II.
 Dr. Lescot discovered that fibre fragments contained within the bandages were actually fragments of plant, and on further analysis, that they were, in fact, tobacco.
 Her later analysis of samples from the pharaoh’s abdomen confirmed the substance.

 It was news that made huge waves, mainly because of its improbability.
 Doubters highlighted that the tobacco plant, from which nicotine are derived, could only be found natively in South American countries...so how could these people have used such substances so many centuries prior to Columbus’ famous voyage to the continent in 1492?

 Three theories came to prominence.
 The first suggested that modern-day humans had smoked the substances in the vicinity of the mummies since they had been unearthed, causing contamination that was picked up by the tests.
 The second was that these plants could actually have been grown in Ancient Egypt - after all, these were a people known for making the most of the plants around them.
 Lotus plants and poppy seeds, for example, are documented to have been used as stimulants during those times.